neilscott/datadetective/src/employment/total-risk.md

 team: "Employment"
 ---

-# Calculate Total Risk Score
+# Calculate total risk score

 The Environment team have sent over their coded results.
 Use the code wheel to convert their Sharing ID into a Risk Score